92 London Road West, Lower Swainswick, Bath

 We continue to object to the proposed use of uPVC windows within a NDHA and the conservation area due to their associated visual harm to the area.

-Therefore, this application is of direct detriment to the appearance and interpretation of a NDHA, and would not preserve or enhance the character and appearance of the Bath conservation area, with no suitable provision of justification or evidence for the need to expand the existing building.
-This application is therefore contrary to the Planning (Listed Buildings and Conservation Areas) Act 1990, section 16 of the NPPF, and Policies B1, BD1, D1, D2, D4, D5, D6, and HE1 of the Core Strategy and Placemaking Plan and should be refused or withdrawn.
+In its current form, whilst this application proposes to bring a NDHA back into beneficial use, the current design proposals are inappropriate and would erode the modest appearance and character of a NDHA, rather than working to preserve and enhance the coach house characteristics and material vernacular that are of recognised local value.
+The considerable increase in scale and consequent visual conflict with the NDHA 92 London Road West would not preserve or enhance the conservation area.
+This application is therefore contrary to the Planning (Listed Buildings and Conservation Areas) Act 1990, section 16 of the NPPF, and Policies B1, BD1, D1, D2, D4, D5, D6, HE1, and NE2 of the Core Strategy and Placemaking Plan and should be refused or withdrawn.